-3. Meanwhile, make your dressing by putting 60g of pitted black olives in your pestle and mortar along with a peeled garlic clove, a tablespoon of extra virgin olive oil, a teaspoon of red wine vinegar, small handful of basil leaves, the juice of half a lemon and season with salt and pepper.
-Being careful not to splash yourself too much, bash it all together until you have a rough paste.
+2. Meanwhile, make your dressing by putting 60g of pitted black olives in a pestle and mortar along with a peeled garlic clove, a tablespoon of extra virgin olive oil, a teaspoon of red wine vinegar, small handful of basil leaves, the juice of half a lemon, salt and pepper.
+Carefully grind the ingredients together until you have a rough paste.

 If you’ve had a go at making my salad or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org